Iamhumanareyou/EmprendeCoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/PaycoinFoundation/paycoin/tags) are created regularly to indicate new official, stable release versions of Paycoin.
+[Tags](https://github.com/MonedaDelEmprendimientoFoundation/MonedaDelEmprendimiento/tags) are created regularly to indicate new official, stable release versions of MonedaDelEmprendimiento.

 Translations
 ------------